rick-mallery/test/importing_data_sets.md

 You can import a data set from any major public crowd, local files, or tables/queries from existing data sets.

 1. Open the platform to the Transfer Data tab.
-2. In the Input Type drop-down, choose one of the following options:
+2. Choose one of the following options in the **Input Type** drop-down:
    - **Add file from URL** &mdash; Enter a URL (https:// or file:///) as the data source.
-   - **Add from data connection** &mdash; Enter the name of an existing data set as the data source.
+   - **Add from data connection** &mdash; Enter the name of an existing table or a custom query as the data source.
    - **Add from local file** &mdash; Choose a file from a file browser.
 3. The options differ depending on which input type you select.
 Jump to the relevant section below.

-After running one of the following procedures, the data set is available as a feature set under the Analyze Feature Sets tab.
+After running one of the following procedures, the data set appears as a feature set under the Analyze Feature Sets tab.

 ## Adding a File from a URL
 1. Choose a folder to store the data set.